DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-09-18-equality-monitoring.md

   - text: Trello ticket
     href: https://trello.com/c/ztd2hNAH
 ---
-Our first pass at asking for personal information for the purposes of monitoring equality.
+Our first pass at asking for information for monitoring equality.

 We need to collect this information so that providers can report it back to [HESA](https://www.hesa.ac.uk/collection/c19053).
 It is only sent to a provider when the application process is complete.